Mycoplasma bovis found on more North Island farms

 Thirty-three properties are now infected - 24 in the South Island and nine in the North Island.
 Last week MPI said there were 36 infected properties - 29 in the South Island and seven in the North Island.

 Since last week there has been another infected property identified in Manawatū and another in Wairarapa.
+Both are dry stock properties.

 Meanwhile, there are three fewer infected properties in Canterbury, down to 16 from 19, and two fewer in Otago, down to five from seven.